How Do I Send My Transcripts?

 What are interim transcripts?

-Some universities/programs will accept interim transcripts and may issue a “conditional offer” with the condition being that you submit your final transcript that indicates you have successfully completed your degree/diploma and have obtained the grades required for entry.
+Many universities accept this document and may issue a “conditional offer” based on your performance so far.
+The condition is that you must later submit your final transcript proving you successfully completed your degree and met the required grades.

-We recommend requesting an interim transcript when you’re in your final semester of your undergraduate program.
+We recommend requesting your interim transcript during the final semester of your undergraduate program.

 My degree isn’t completed yet.
 What do I do?

-If you’re in your last semester, we can sometimes submit your application with an interim transcript (described above), then send the final version once it’s available.
-This option may not work for all programs, so be sure to chat with your admissions officer.
+If you’re in your last semester, we can sometimes submit your application with an interim transcript, then send the final version once it’s available.
+This option may not work for all programs, so be sure to chat with your admissions team.

-Be prepared to request a final transcript once it becomes available, usually about 4 – 6 weeks after you have finished your studies.
+Be prepared to request a final transcript once it becomes available, usually about 4–6 weeks after you’ve finished your studies.

 Are you sending your high school transcripts from British Columbia, Quebec, Alberta, or Saskatchewan?